apache/arrow/docs/source/format/Intro.rst

    Diagram of a tabular data structure.

-This kind of data can be represented in memory using a row-based format or a column-based format.
+Tabular data can be represented in memory using a row-based format or a column-based format.
 The row-based format stores data row-by-row, meaning the rows are adjacent in the computer memory: